nblair2/dingopie/README.md

 ### Roles

-* **Server** - The server role is designed to act like a DNP3 outstation, and should be placed 'lower' in the purdue model.
+* **server** - The server role is designed to act like a DNP3 outstation, and should be placed 'lower' in the purdue model.
 The server needs to be started before the client.

-* **Client** - The client role is designed to act like a DNP3 master, and should be run 'higher' in the purdue model.
+* **client** - The client role is designed to act like a DNP3 master, and should be run 'higher' in the purdue model.

 ### Modes